It's been a few months since I wrote a health update.

 After only a few days of trying to use the doctor's template, I had to modify it to better represent the bathroom habits of this colon cancer survivor.
 (If you need a bowel diary tracker and "go" a lot, here's the PDF of my updated bowel diary you're welcome to use.)

-For the next few months, my plan is to track my stools and test medications with my new-and-improved bowel diary to manage quality of life, as well as follow up with my GI in April to check on precancerous polyps I like to grow.
+For the next few months, my plan is to track my stools and test medications with my new-and-improved bowel diary to manage quality of life, as well as follow up with my GI in April for a colonoscopy to check on precancerous polyps I like to grow.

 And, it's allowing time for me to fill out this stinkin' bowel diary.